We know this recipe sounds sketchier than an email banking scam, but it’s anything but. It is our very best aged eggnog

 Our Editor In Chief, Aida, first came across this aged eggnog recipe back when she ran the Test Kitchen at CHOW magazine, and she was immediately intrigued.

 She didn’t grow up in a family that served eggnog during the holiday season and had certainly never made eggnog from scratch.
-Never mind a recipe where the eggnog base ages for weeks (or months!).
+Never mind an aged eggnog recipe where the eggnog base rests for weeks (or months!).

 The Problem With Most Eggnog

 Here at Salt & Wind Travel, we tend toward dessert recipes and cocktails that aren’t too sweet as such eggnog has never really fit in – because most recipes are too sweet, too heavy, and just too over the top.

 Simply put, most eggnog recipes are unbalanced and make it, so it’s hard to take more than a few sips.

 But then we tried this aged eggnog recipe, which we can promise is unlike any other eggnog you’ve ever seen.
 The key is aging the eggnog, which makes the flavors mellow and melds together.

 The result is that, instead of the overly sweet, booze-filled stuff you’ve tried before, this eggnog is balanced and flavorful but still with a decent boozy kick.